lllyasviel/DanbooRegion/README.md

     Richer Convolutional Features for Edge Detection
     https://github.com/yun-liu/RCF

-But the above link will ask you to install Matlab.
-If you do not have Matlab then maybe you can ignore it.
+But the above link will ask you to install Matlab and you will need to modify many configuations for evaluation.
+If you do not have Matlab or you are lazy then you can use my private Python reimplementation, which is very short and easy to read.
+One example is

-## Computing the AP/OIS/ODS score on the val set.

-The related codes are coming soon.
+    cd ./code/
+    cd ./ap_ois_ods/
+    python ap_ois_ods.py

+Please see the codes for details.

 # 8. Downloding the pre-trained model.